Table of Contents

 At Country Life Foods, we believe that foundations matter.
 Freshly milled flour is a foundation of a healthy, plant-forward kitchen.
 It provides fiber, B vitamins, and healthy fats that are stripped away in commercial processing.

-If your local search for wheat berries turns up empty—or if you're tired of paying "boutique" prices at the health food store—we are here to help.
-We ship high-quality, organic, and non-GMO wheat berries directly to your porch.
+If your local search for wheat berries turns up empty—or if you're tired of paying "boutique" prices at the health food store—we are here to help. we ship high-quality, organic, and non-GMO wheat berries directly to your porch.

 We’ve been doing this for over five decades because we believe in the "scratch-cooking reality."
 It isn't always easy to find these ingredients, but it is always worth the effort when you pull that first loaf of bread out of the oven.